flokk.

 Gardens by the Bay - Cloud Forest Dome

 Step inside the Cloud Forest and walk past the world's tallest indoor waterfall, a dramatic 35-meter cascade surrounded by misty mountain plants.
-The elevated walkways give kids a treetop perspective
+The elevated walkways give kids a treetop perspective and the cool air is a welcome afternoon relief.

 nature_and_outdoors